 A course that trains you for a digital, global age in which theological insight and religious literacy matter more than ever.

-- There are opportunities to visit international sites of religious significance, such as Jerusalem or Rome.
+- Opportunities to visit international sites of religious significance, such as Jerusalem or Rome.

 Our degree in Theology, Religion, and Ethics combines contemporary debates with ancient disciplines.